 3. Annual estimates (budget) and forward planning

 3.1.
-Each committee (if any) shall review its three-year forecast of revenue and capital receipts and payments.
-Having regard to the forecast, it shall thereafter formulate and submit proposals for the following financial year to the council not later than the end of [November] each year including any proposals for revising the forecast.
+The Parish Council shall review its three-year forecast of revenue and capital receipts and payments.
+Having regard to the forecast, it shall thereafter formulate and submit proposals for the following financial year to the council not later than the end of December each year including any proposals for revising the forecast.

 3.2.
 The RFO must each year, by no later than April, prepare detailed estimates of all receipts and payments including the use of reserves and all sources of funding for the following financial year in the form of a budget to be considered by the Parish Council.